quynhneo/detm-arxiv/README.md

 ```

 ## Preprocess text data
 This step will convert each abstract to a bag of words (bag of integer tokens to be exact), with timestamp for each abstract, split the data into train, validation, test.
 These will be stored in `.mat` files.
 It also create a list of words, the vocabulary of all the abstracts, stored in `vocab.txt`.
 This is just list of words, without vectors.
-The vectors will be taken from `word2vec`.
-So ideally the two list are the same, or `vocab` is a large subset of `embeddings`.
+The vectors will be taken from `embeddings.txt`.
+So ideally the two lists contain the same words, or `vocab` is a large subset of `embeddings`.
 Modify  path to  `arxiv-metadata-oai-snapshot.json` in `scripts/data_undebates.py` and run:
 ```
 python scripts/data_undebates.py